en_USEnglish

 Using props for navigation

-In React Router, navigation components can use props to pass additional information or perform navigation actions.
+In React Router, navigation components can use props to pass additional information or to perform navigation actions.
 For example, you can use the history to redirect to another page.
 Here's an example of how to use props for navigation:

 import React from 'react';